patrickoser/social-app/README.md

     form to distinguish it from Home.
 Contains pfp, username, bio, and maybe a header image.

+    Pull in user specifc liked posts in a seperate tab on each users profile.
+Users should be able to switch between tabs, gooing from profile specific posts and likes.

     CRUD Operations
         Add ability to pull in all posts by users on home screen